Information and advice

-In creditors voluntary liquidation a meeting of creditors is required to be convened within 11 days of the appointment of a liquidator being made by the Company’s members.
-A liquidator may call additional meetings during the liquidation period to provide creditors with an update as to the progress of the liquidation, to seek creditor approval of the liquidator’s remuneration or for any other reason the liquidator reasonably requires (such as to seek creditor guidance or approval of certain matters).
+A liquidator may call additional meetings during the liquidation period to provide creditors with an update on progress, to seek creditor approval of the liquidator’s remuneration or for any other reason the liquidator reasonably requires (such as to seek creditor guidance or approval of certain matters).

-A quorum at a meeting of creditors is constituted by at least two creditors who are entitled to vote and attendance can be either in person or via proxy.
-A creditors meeting cannot be validly held without a quorum.
+A creditors’ meeting cannot be validly held without a quorum.
+A quorum at a creditors’ meeting is when at least two creditors who are entitled to vote attend either in person or via proxy.

-If a quorum is not present at a creditors meeting within 30 minutes after the time set for the meeting, the meeting is automatically adjourned to the same day in the next week at the same time and place or to a day appointed by the chairperson (subject to notice requirements).
+If a quorum is not present at a creditors’ meeting within 30 minutes after the time set for the meeting, the meeting is automatically adjourned to the same day, time and place the following week, or to a day appointed by the chairperson (subject to notice requirements).

 Voting at a creditors’ meeting

 To be entitled to vote at creditors’ meeting, a creditor must lodge details of their debt or claim with the liquidator.
-Creditors will be provided with a Proof of Debt Form to be completed and returned before the meeting.
+Creditors are provided with a ‘proof of debt form’ to be completed and returned before the meeting.
 Creditors may appoint a proxy to attend and vote at a meeting on their behalf.
 The proxy may vote generally or as specifically instructed by the creditor.

-Voting on resolution at a creditors meeting will be initially taken on the voices (creditor’s voice in favour or against).
-However, a creditor holding more that 10% in value of all votes may request a poll to be taken.
+Voting on resolution at a creditors’ meeting will be initially taken on the voices (creditor’s voice in favour or against).
+However, a creditor holding more than 10% in value of all votes may request a poll to be taken.
 A poll is a written ballot of voting.
 A resolution will be passed if a majority of number and value vote in favour of the resolution.

-If there is a deadlock in the voting, the chairperson is entitled to exercise a casting vote.
+If there’s a deadlock in the voting, the chairperson is entitled to exercise a casting vote.
 In exercising the casting vote, the chairperson must detail the reason why he or she voted in a particular way.